sap-tutorials/btp-foundation/tutorials/btp-cf-buildpacks-python-create/btp-cf-buildpacks-python-create.md

 You're going to create a simple Python application.

-1. In your local file system, create a new directory (folder).
+1. In your local file system, create a new folder.
 For example: `python-tutorial`

 2. From your Visual Studio Code, open the `python-tutorial` folder.

-3. In this folder, create a file `manifest.yml` with the following content:
+3. Create a file `manifest.yml` with the following content:

     ```YAML
     ---